Table of Contents

 Why you don’t need a payment gateway with Square

-You don’t need a payment gateway with Square because Square’s hardware and services create an end-to-end payment processing system: We capture your customers’ payment information at the point of sale (no manual reconciling), work directly with card payment gateways to securely route those payments to the right place, and deposit the funds into your bank account as soon as the next business day.
+You don’t need a payment gateway with Square because Square’s hardware and services create an end-to-end payment processing system: We capture your customers’ payment information at the point of sale (no manual reconciling), work directly with card payment gateways to securely route those payments to the right place, and deposit the funds into your bank account as soon as the next day.

 Square software is also PCI compliant.
 As an end-to-end payment processor, our systems are fully integrated, which means we make PCI compliance easy for you.
 When you process payments through Square, using Square hardware, your customers’ card information never touches an independent device.
 It’s encrypted from the moment you collect the card information, and our systems securely transmit your customers’ payment information through the payment chain and to the acquirer without the need for a separate payment gateway.